 Windham is a very small village located in the state of Ohio.
 With a population of 2,205 people and two constituent neighborhoods, Windham is the 417th largest community in Ohio.

-When you are in Windham, you'll notice that it is more blue-collar than most other communities in America.
-45.77% of Windham’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Windham is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
-There are especially a lot of people living in Windham who work in food service (12.21%), office and administrative support (9.85%), and healthcare suport services (7.63%).
+Windham is a blue-collar town, with 40.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Windham is a village of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Windham who work in food service (11.86%), office and administrative support (9.97%), and healthcare suport services (7.14%).

 Being a small village, Windham does not have a public transit system used by locals to get to and from work.